tier4/CalibrationTools/sensor/tag_based_sfm_calibrator/README.md

 ## Known issues/limitations

-- Our version of lidartag only supports the family `16h5`
+- Our version of lidartag only supports the family `16h5`.
-- Our codebase only supports apriltag detections for `36h11`
+- Our codebase only supports apriltag detections for `36h11`.
 - Ground tags are assumed to have no width.
-If that is not the base, you can directly compensate the width in the final extrinsic
+If that is not the base, you can directly compensate the width in the final extrinsics.
 - We only use 2 wheel tags.
 The quality of the calibration could improve, mainly in the yaw component, if we were to use tags in the four wheels.

 ## Pro tips/recommendations

-- If the `base_link` seems flipped in yaw by 180 degrees, it is probably because you mistook the left and right wheel tags
+- If the `base_link` seems flipped in yaw by 180 degrees, it is probably because you mistook the left and right wheel tags.
 - For an optimal depth of field, use the highest f-number possible of the camera and focus to infinity.
 - Prefer fixed lenses and do not forget to turn off auto zoom.
 - One of the biggest concerns is motion blur when using the external camera.
 Since a high f-number is recommended, instead of increasing the exposure, prefer using a higher ISO or just under-exposed images.
 - Images taken from the external cameras should have as many possible detections in each image.
-The absolute minimum is 2, but under 3 are discarded
+The absolute minimum is 2, but under 3 are discarded.
 - Detections from the external camera should whenever possible have the least amount of out-of-plane rotation.
 This is due to how the pose estimation gets distorted in extreme cases.
 - The sampling of the scene by the external camera should focus on the waypoints and wheel tags whenever possible.
 In terms of usefulness for calibration, images that contain both waypoints and wheel tags are highly coveted.
-This is due to how they form the closest possible connection between the calibration sensors and the wheels
+This is due to how they form the closest possible connection between the calibration sensors and the wheels.